Chris Jasper: Early life and career

 Jasper was a contributing songwriter, producer, and arranger to The Isley Brothers music from 1973 (3+3) through 1983 (Between the Sheets), adding to signature contributions by younger members Ernie and Marvin, and foundational contributions by Kelly, Rudolph and Ronald Isley.
 Between The Sheets, the title track written by Ernie, was their final album as a six-member group.

 In 1984, the six-member group disbanded.
 Jasper, Marvin, and Ernie decided to remain with CBS and record as "Isley-Jasper-Isley" while the older Isley brothers departed the label and unsuccessfully sued the younger brothers and CBS Records in an attempt to prevent the younger brothers from recording for CBS.

 Isley-Jasper-Isley was a self-contained, self-produced trio with Jasper as lead singer and continuing his contributing role as a songwriter, producer, and arranger.
 The trio released three albums on CBS Records.
 Jasper wrote and sang lead on the group's biggest hit, "Caravan of Love", which was covered by the British band the Housemartins, becoming a number one international hit.

 In 1987, Isley-Jasper-Isley disbanded.
 In 1990, Ernie released a solo album on another label.
 In 1991, Marvin rejoined Ronald as The Isley Brothers, with Ernie following suit later the same year; following Marvin's retirement due to complications with diabetes in 1997, Ronald and Ernie have been the main performers carrying on the Isley Brothers name.

-Jasper continued on as a solo artist and released two albums on his CBS-Associated label, Gold City Records, including the #1 R&B hit "Superbad" in 1988, a song which emphasized the importance of education, a theme Jasper continued to emphasize in many of the songs he wrote after his days with the Isleys.
+Jasper continued on as a solo artist and released two albums on his CBS-Associated label, Gold City Records, including the number one R&B hit "Superbad" in 1988, a song which emphasized the importance of education, a theme Jasper continued to emphasize in many of the songs he wrote after his days with the Isleys.
 In 1989, Jasper wrote, produced and performed on "Make It Last" for Chaka Khan's CK album.
 In all, Jasper released 16 solo albums, including four gospel albums.

 Jasper's January 2013 release titled Inspired: By Love, By Life, By The Spirit was a compilation of love songs as well as socially conscious and spiritual tracks.
 In May 2014, he released The One, reminiscent of the soulful R&B and funk music he wrote for the Isleys.